singh-yash129/linkedin-automation-agent/README.md

 3. **Legal**: Unauthorized automation may have legal implications
 4. **Educational Only**: This code is for learning purposes only

-## 🎥 Demo Video

-[Link to demonstration video will be added here]

-The demo covers:
-- Tool setup and configuration
-- Authentication flow
-- Search execution
-- Connection request sending
-- Anti-detection techniques in action

 ## 📄 License

 This project is for educational purposes only.
 See LICENSE file for details.

-## 🤝 Contributing

-This is a demonstration project.
-For educational contributions, please open an issue first.

----

 **Remember**: This tool demonstrates automation concepts and should never be used on production LinkedIn accounts.